-The Council holds two assets as investment properties.
+The Council holds four assets as investment properties let on long leases and therefore there are restrictions on disposal.

 The first relates to land at Chell Road, Stafford.
 The asset is held solely for capital appreciation and there are no rentals or operating expenses receivable in relation to this asset.
-The asset value as at 31 March 2019 is £1.49 million with no change in value since 2017/18.
-The land is leased to J Sainsburys plc on a long lease (125 years) and there is therefore a restriction on disposal.
+The asset value as at 31 March 2020 is £1.600 million, an increase in value of £110,000 since 31 March 2019.
+The land is leased to J Sainsburys plc on a long lease (125 years).

-The second relates to shops at 47/49 Greengate Street, Stafford where the land is leased on a long lease and there is therefore a restriction on disposal.
-The Council's interest has been valued at £0.0064 million, an increase in the year of £400.
+The second relates to shops at 47/49 Greengate Street, Stafford.
+The Council's interest has been valued at £0.0062 million, a decrease in the year of £200.